September 2016 - New Publication

 Nuclear pore assembly through inside-out extrusion of the nuclear envelope

 Otsuka and coworkers unraveled a new mechanism how NPCs assemble during interphase by correlating live-cell imaging with electron tomography and super-resolution microscopy.

 In the link below from the iBioseminar website, watch Jan Ellenberg explaining how to perform high throughput content imaging screening with an update on the recent technologies developed in our lab and EMBL.

-Our group is an international interdisciplinary team drawing its members from biology, physics, chemistry, computer science and engineering.
+Our group is an international interdisciplinary team drawing its members from biology, physics, chemistry, computer science, and engineering.
 The overarching theme of the lab is to understand the molecular mechanism of the nuclear division cycle in a comprehensive manner in the physiological context of the intact living cell.
-To achieve this we develop fluorescence-based imaging technologies to assay cellular functions non-invasively, automate imaging to address all molecular components and computationally process image data to extract biochemical and biophysical parameters in order to generate mechanistic understanding and predictive models.
+To achieve this we develop and use a braod range of fluorescence-based imaging technologies to assay the functions of the involved molecular machinery non-invasively, automate imaging to address all its molecular components and computationally process image data to extract biochemical and biophysical parameters in order to generate mechanistic understanding and predictive models.
 Our biological questions are currently focused on three areas.